versa-networks/devops/python/VOS Framework/rule-edit/README.md

 5) is.enable            : Match enabled rules
 6) is.disable           : Match disabled rules
 7) has.tag:XXX          : Match rules with the tag value XXX
+8) has.action.allow     : Match rules with the action allow')
+9) has.zone.src:XXX     : Match rules with the source zone XXX')
+10) has.zone.dst:XXX    : Match rules with the destination zone XXX')
-8) none                 : Match any rules
+11) none                : Match any rules

 ## Installation and Dependencies
 You will need python3 as well as differents python package.
 They can be installed locally with pip3